Dates: July 9, 2022 - July 10, 2022

 Participants are invited to stay after class on Saturday for a campfire, cookout and a reading by Tom of his new children’s book “Spinning Tales”.
 Please let us know if you plan to stay for the evening activities so we can plan for food quantities.
 Snacks and water will be provided throughout the day, but we ask you to pack a lunch for your mid-day meal on Saturday and Sunday.
 If you are not local please visit our Accomodations Page for a listing of recommended hotels and BnBs in the area.
 If you’re feeling adventurous feel free to tent out under the stars with our own kids.
 When calling to register please ask for more information.

-**Registration cost is per person, including adult as each member will receive a maker’s kit.
+**Registration cost is per person.
+This includes adults as each member will receive a maker’s kit.
 To register yourself and you little(s) please give us a call here at the studio so we can obtain more information regarding allergies, specific information regarding age and more details on our daily schedule.
 We look forward to having you join us with your favorite little people, perhaps the next generation of makers!

 All classes run 9am - 5pm unless otherwise indicated in the description above.